AC Milan will welcome Roma to the San Siro for a big game in Serie A on Sunday evening.

-Olivier Giroud is a French professional soccer player who plays as a striker for Serie A club AC Milan and the France national team.
+Olivier Giroud is a French professional footballer who currently plays as a striker for Serie A club AC Milan and the France national team.

-Giroud lifted the FA Cup three times with Arsenal and proved to be a consistent goalscorer for Arsenal before moving on to London rivals Chelsea in 2018, where he won the Champions League, Europa League and FA Cup again.
+Giroud lifted the FA Cup three times with Arsenal and proved to be a consistent goalscorer for the club before moving on to London rivals Chelsea in 2018, where he won the Champions League, Europa League and FA Cup again.